nimblegeek/nimblegeek/README.md

 - I like to [write](https://thenimblegeek.ck.page/newsletter)
 - I like to [move](https://www.idoportal.com/culture/)
 - I like to [rol](https://en.wikipedia.org/wiki/Jujutsu)
 - I married a wife
 - We got a bunch of kids, at least 3
-- I play some instruments since I love music
+- I play some instruments and I love music

 ## Useful links